christianThardy/christianThardy.github.io/text-summarization.md

   <b><img src = "https://user-images.githubusercontent.com/29679899/175053632-8534d9fe-b5b6-4737-a627-350d57254fb3.PNG" width="455px"></b><br>
 </p>

-More recently, sequencing tasks in natural language processing were dominated by autoencoders(seq2seq), recurrent neural networks and convolutional neural networks.
+More recently, sequencing tasks in natural language processing were dominated by vanilla autoencoders(seq2seq), recurrent neural networks and convolutional neural networks.
 These methods certainly worked, but for one reason or another they all fell short.

 While seq2seq models perform better on shorter text, rnns tend to forget the words they learn over time, and cnns suffer from the need of a ridiculous amount of layers without the promise of convergence in terms of text summarization, the transformers stacked self-attention layers allow them to see different positions of words to compute a representation of sets of words, which allows them to solve a lot of long range dependency problems.
 In other words, attention can link each part of the generated text back to a record in the data, not to mention they can scale dramatically compared to the other three.
 You can build an attention mechanism into seq2seq, rnn and cnn architectures, but so far *attention* is the main component needed to avoid these common pitfalls.

 The way transformers compute over sets of words allows them to encode more <a href="https://user-images.githubusercontent.com/29679899/104795121-fc456e00-5779-11eb-8126-2bcd5cec0152.png" title="Yoshua Bengio's thoughts on the subject" rel="nofollow">compositional</a> information than any model before them.
 This is huge, just ask the engineer who said <a href="https://www.giantfreakinrobot.com/tech/artificial-intelligence-hires-lawyer.html" title="Can't tell if this is cap or not" rel="nofollow">Google's new question answering system is sentient</a>.
 As one of the main learning components for this system, transformers could very well be at the forefront of what it means to create general intelligence. <a href="https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html" title="This is definitely not cap" rel="nofollow">NLP has really taken off this year 😬</a>.